 The University of Chicago Consortium on School Research conducted a study on 6 elementary schools in Chicago Public Schools.
 Three of the schools had improving Illinois Standards Achievement Test (ISAT) Scores, while three of them had declining or flat ISAT scores.
 The ISAT (now discontinued) measured achievement in both reading and math from grade 3 to grade 8.

-The schools with improving ISAT scores shared the following traits.
+The schools with improving ISAT scores shared similar traits.
 The names were anonymized in the case studies.

 The findings provide an insight as to what can be done to achieve higher learning gains on standardized tests.